shawn-dsilva/boomer-php-mvc/README.md

 - [x] Add Delete functionality for Posts
 - [x] Get Single Post and Display it
 - [x] Add Edit functionality for Posts
+- [x] Frontend design for homepage, login/registration
+- [x] setup.php script to setup Database with tables

 ## In Progress

+- [ ] Navbar should show Logged in status

 ## TO-DO

 - [ ] SQL Join in Query Builder
-- [ ] Frontend design for homepage, login/registration and user profiles
+- [ ] Frontend design for user profiles
 - [ ] List of all users registered
 - [ ] WYSIWYG text editor
 - [ ] List of latest posts from all users